Spiro Ksera

 Ksera, an ethnic Greek, was born in the town of Derviçan, in Dropull region and studied mechanical engineering at the University of Tirana.
-During the period 2005-2009 he was the prefect of Gjirokastër County, in southern Albania.
+During the period 2005–2009 he was the prefect of Gjirokastër County, in southern Albania.

+Ksera was arrested in 2016 and sentenced to 20 months in prison on charges of abuse of power.
+The charge specifically relates to the embezzlement of 30 million leks ($285,000) intended for pro-minority events that never took place.